ufs-community/uwtools/docs/sections/user_guide/cli/mode_config.rst

      recipient: Moon
      repeat: 2

-and additional supplemental YAML file ``values2.yaml`` with content
+and an additional supplemental YAML file ``values2.yaml`` with the following contents:

 .. code-block:: yaml